Nevuqe/developer-portal/documentation/index.md

 </div>

 ### About
-UQC is the core of the uqOS operating system.
+UQC is the core of the Enso operating system.
 It is responsible for managing memory, enforcing security controls, networking, disk access, and much more.

 <strong>All of the commands listed in the examples in this chapter should be executed as root.</strong>